Abbas-Khann/thirdweb-deploy-todo-dApp/README.md

 #### Step 3:

-• Create a new file inside the contracts directory called Todo.sol
+• Create a new file inside the contracts directory called `Todo.sol`.
 ```solidity
 // SPDX-License-Identifier: MIT